Shagshag/prestashop-documentation/HookCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Hook.php line 84
+* This property is defined in [classes/Hook.php line 84](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Hook.php#84)

 Methods